DataDog/opentelemetry-examples/guides/kubernetes/README.md

 that are necessary for full functionality.

 ### Why are there two collectors?
 Many of the metrics collected for the Kubernetes integration report on the _overall Kubernetes cluster_ and are therefore not specific to any _single_ node within cluster.
-It wouldn't make sense to collect the number of deployments on a cluster on each node - it would result in duplicated metrics.
+For example, it wouldn't make sense to collect the number of deployments on a cluster on each node - it would result in duplicated metrics.
 To accomodate this constraint, we deploy two separate collectors:
 * A singleton collector deployed as a Kubernetes Deployment focused on collecting cluster level metrics
 * A collector deployed as a Kubernetes Daemonset to collect metrics specific to each host